Cultured Guru Logo

 Sourdough Cheese Crackers Recipe

 This is a simple recipe for sourdough crackers, and weighing all your ingredients for the best crispiest texture is best.
-Here is everything you need to make the best sourdough crackers:
+I love these crackers with aged gouda and cheddar but here are some other great cheese combinations you should try!

 sourdough cheese cracker ingredients of melted butter, grated cheese, flour, sourdough starter and salt in a bowl.